tanho63/tanho.ca/content/posts/2026-08-30_dry-aging/index.md

 I'm very pleased with what I got for ~$350 CAD.

 The Raspberry Pi monitoring setup worked great for tracking temperature and humidity.
-I've mostly had experience with the Pi Zero 2 WH (with headers already soldered on), so went with that and paired it with a [BME690](https://www.pishop.ca/product/bme690-4-in-1-air-quality-breakout-gas-temperature-pressure-humidity/) air quality sensor that promised to monitor temperature, humidity, gas, and pressure.
+I've mostly had experience with the Pi Zero 2 WH (i.e. with headers already soldered on), so went with that and paired it with a [BME690](https://www.pishop.ca/product/bme690-4-in-1-air-quality-breakout-gas-temperature-pressure-humidity/) air quality sensor that promised to monitor temperature, humidity, gas, and pressure.
 I could probably have cheaped out and gone with a simpler sensor like